top of page

 Advocacy - we regularly speak on panels and podcasts (including at the ABO conference 2022), host round table discussions, and chat with industry professionals and music services, as well as carry our message into our daily work.

 Community - we are fostering a supportive community amongst those who face barriers to the music profession due to their gender.
+We have hosted two networking events with the Musicians' Union for people who are a minority in their instruments, and we are currently piloting a mentoring programme for music college students over the course of 2025.

 Spotlighting - we love shouting about fabulous instrumentalists!
-We often spotlight people on our social media and curate events, such as with Royal Albert Hall's Late Night Jazz series.
+We often spotlight people on our social media and curate events, such as with the Royal Albert Hall's Late Night Jazz series.

 The GALSI Theme Tune